Eric B. Strongin

 Eric Strongin is a skilled trial attorney specializing in (1) serious personal injury; (2) insurance coverage and insurance bad faith litigation; and (3) business litigation of contractual disputes and tort claims.
 Mr. Strongin has a track record of success in handling such matters and has successfully tried or resolved hundreds of matters.
 Mr. Strongin has personally recovered millions of dollars for his clients.
 In 2018, alone, he has already obtained awards of more than $12 million for his clients.

 Mr. Strongin is rated “AV Preeminent” by Martindale-Hubbell, the most recognized attorney rating service.
 “AV Preeminent” is the industry’s highest possible rating for both legal ability and ethical standards.
 An AV rating is based on peer reviews by other attorneys and the judiciary.
 An elite group of approximately 10 percent of all attorneys holds an AV Preeminent Rating, a designation trusted worldwide.
 In 2001, he was named to the “Who’s Who in American Law.”
 In 2012, he was recognized by the City of Lancaster, California for “Excellence in Trial Advocacy,” after securing more than $1 million for his client in a case that went to the California Supreme Court.
-For the years 2013, 2014, 2015, 2017, 2018, 2019 and 2020 Mr. Strongin was named as a Super Lawyer — Rising Stars and Super Lawyer.
+For the years 2013, 2014, 2015, 2017, 2018, 2019, 2020 and 2021 Mr. Strongin was named as a Super Lawyer Rising Star and Super Lawyer.
 The Rising Stars list recognizes no more than 2.5 percent of attorneys in each state.
 In 2017, 2018, and 2019 the American Institute of Personal Injury Attorneys recognized Mr. Strongin as “10 Best Attorneys — California.”
 Mr. Strongin was also selected as one of the Top 100 Attorneys in Southern California by L.A.
 Magazine and one of the Top 10 Attorneys for Personal Injury Law by Attorney and Practice Magazine.
+In 2020 he was added to The National Trial Lawyers roster of Top 100 Trial Lawyers.

 Mr. Strongin has litigated cases with or against some of the largest law firms in the country.
 He has also lectured with well-known attorneys and judges: Thomas Mesereau (Michael Jackson), Edi M.O.
 Faal (1992 Rodney King riots defense of alleged assailant of Reginald Denny), Hon.
 Judge Allen J. Webster, Jr., Hon.
 Judge David O. Carter, Brian T. Dunn (The Cochran Firm of O.J.
 Simpson infamy), among others.